 People have lived on Catalina Island for more than 7000 years.
 The original inhabitants were born here, lived here and died here, creating a society that lasted for hundreds of generations.
 While that culture has left evidence of its existence, it has little to tell us about what medical care was like.
 The first written evidence of doctors on the island dates back to 1889, long after Catalina’s native people had been forcibly removed from their island home.
 More than a century ago, physicians were treating patients at both Two Harbors and in Avalon.
 The first “hospital” on Catalina Island served the island’s residents and visitors from 1900 to 1923.

-Avalon Municipal Hospital became a reality and opened its doors at the 100 Falls Canyon Road location on January 24, 1960.
+Avalon Municipal Hospital became a reality and opened its doors at the current 100 Falls Canyon Road location on January 24, 1960.
 Avalon’s population was about 1900 people at that time.
 Avalon’s original hospital building featured six beds and had a capacity for eight.
-The Falls Canyon structure included the emergency and operating rooms as well as what is now the laboratory, x-ray and observation room.
+The Falls Canyon structure included the emergency and operating rooms as well as what are now the laboratory, x-ray and observation room.
 The lobby, kitchen and receptionist area were also part of that first facility.
-Physicians were Dr Robert Staff and Dr John Hancock.
+Physicians were Dr. Robert Staff and Dr. John Hancock.